operand/agency/README.md

 different approach.

-Behind the scenes, Demo did message Chatty directly, and after I explained my rejection of the `read_file` action, Demo used the command `wc -l Dockerfile` which was more appropriate.
+Behind the scenes, Demo did message Chatty directly, and after I explained my rejection of the `read_file` action, Demo used the `shell_command` action with `wc -l Dockerfile` which was more appropriate.
 And the file indeed has 75 lines.

 <p align="center">
   <img src="https://i.ibb.co/f1GMb5P/Screenshot-2023-06-10-at-11-50-42-PM.png"